jamro/desk-hud/doc/configuration.md

 - Once you have `credentials.json`, run the `node ./google_auth.js` script.
 Follow the instructions provided to complete the authentication process.

 Detailed process of obtaining `credentials.json` is described here [here](https://developers.google.com/tasks/quickstart/nodejs)

+### AlphaVantage

+- Visit the AlphaVantage website: Go to the AlphaVantage website at http://www.alphavantage.co.
+- Click "Get your free API key today"
+- Access the API documentation: Once you are logged in, navigate to the "API" section or find the "API Documentation" link.
+- Fill the form and click "Generate"
+- After generating the API key, it should be displayed on the screen.
+Copy the API key and keep it in a secure place.